-Dealing with a Disc Injury
+Dealing with a Disc Injury in Minneapolis

 A disc injury is a serious issue that should be addressed as soon as possible with a well thought out chiropractic care treatment plan.
 With a slipped disc or another disc injury, chronic back pain can be a mild or severe problem that grows worse with time.

 While the disc isn’t properly aligned, it could be causing further damage, sometimes even permanent damage.
-Whether you have already received a diagnosis or are only have a hunch what’s causing your back pain, it’s best to learn as much as possible and seek out a trusted Minneapolis or St Paul chiropractor to find the answers you need.
+Whether you have already received a diagnosis or are only have a hunch what’s causing your back pain, it’s best to learn as much as possible and seek out a trusted Minneapolis chiropractor to find the answers you need.

 What is a Disc Injury?

 Your spinal column is made up of many interlocking bones known as vertebrae.
 Between those vertebrae are little intervertebral discs.
 They have a soft center and a tough outside edge.
 These discs keep your vertebrae from rubbing against each other while also keeping them joined together.
 Essentially, your intervertebral discs are shock absorbers in your spinal column.

 When you carry a large object, bend at an odd angle, or otherwise go about moving your body through the day, your discs are there to keep your body moving fluidly.
 Without them, the upper torso would become immobile.
 These seemingly small pieces of anatomy are an essential part of what keeps the body moving.

 Symptoms of a Disc Injury

 There are different kinds of disc injuries.
 They happen in different ways and cause different kinds of pain and mobility problems.

 One type of disc injury is known as a protruding disc.
 This is where the soft gel center of the disc bulges out.
 The disc is asymmetrical.
 In this situation, nothing is where it should be.